Ezehkiel/STI_PRO1/README.md

 4. Go on [localhost:8080/login.php](localhost:8080/login.php) Note: sometimes localhost doesn't match so you have to find the ip of the container and replace localhost by this ip (`docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' sti_project`)
+5. There are two user: `admin:admin` and `test:test`.
+Both are administrator